horse-link/horse.link/docs/sdk.md

 ## Returns

-An array of `UserActivity` objects containing historical data for the specified user.
+A `UserStatistics` object containing statistical data for the specified user.

 # Objects

 ## Config object

+### addresses

+An object containing the following attributes:

+- registry - The address of the Registry contract.
+- marketOracle - The address of the MarketOracle contract.

+### markets

+An array of registered `MarketContract` objects

+### vaults

+An array of registered `Vault` objects

-### Attributes
+### tokens

-- Addresses
-- Markets
-- Vaults
+An array of addresses for ERC-20 tokens used in registered markets and vaults.

 ## MarketContract object